Changing Your Name in Your Domain

 Eventually, hopefully, the traffic to the old domain will drop so low that you no longer care about it.
 See if that’s true for an entire year.
 Then, you can offer to sell it or you can simply stop renewing it.

-If you want to try selling it, you can offer it to someone who has a large inventory of domain names at premium prices (I’ve heard of $69 and $155,000, each for one domain), although they probably won’t offer you much for just one name that you say has value but probably has little.
+If you want to try selling it, you can offer it to someone who has a large inventory of domain names at premium prices (I’ve heard of $69 and $155,000, each for one domain), although they probably won’t offer you much for just one name that you say has value but probably has little after you’ve been steering traffic away from it.
 Or, you can offer it directly to potential buyers.
 To do that, you’ll need either to have someone else promote it or to create a website for that domain and say something at the top like, “This domain may be for sale!
 Contact . . . [your office].”
 Don’t put any intellectual property (like trademarks or copyrighted content) on that domain’s website, in case you transfer it to a new owner too quickly for you to clean it up.
 Arrange in advance the transfer details with your domain registrar, domain reseller, or hosting service so that you can transfer it quickly (you may need a transfer code, transfer secret, auth info code, or EPP code).
 If you recently bought the domain, you can’t transfer it for 60 days, but you can afterwards, and I doubt the 60-day limit applies to renewals.